DixonCh/PHP-Samriddhi-College-Lab-Class/README.md

 # PHP-Samriddhi-College-Lab-Class

-This repository contains PHP Basics which was learnt during at Samriddhi College.
+This repository contains PHP Basics which was learnt during Bachelors Level at Samriddhi College.